VinayPoduval/language-translator/README.md

+# Language Translator
+A language translator application in ReactJS using the Google Translate API.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).